 Buildbot is a python based application.
-It tries very hard to follow the python best practices, and to make it easy to dive into the code.
+It tries very hard to follow the python best practices and make it easy to dive into the code.

-If you are completely new to python, the best is to first follow the tutorials that would come when you type “python virtualenv for dummies” in your favorite search engine.
+If you are completely new to python, it’s best to first follow the tutorials you get when you type “python virtualenv for dummies” in your favorite search engine.

 3.1.1.
 Create a Buildbot Python Environment¶